big-ab-games/robo-instructus-blog/index.md

 <br/>I'm also on [twitter](https://twitter.com/alexbutlergames) & [facebook](https://www.facebook.com/alexbutlergames).
 For my other code stuff see [github](https://github.com/alexheretic).

-Right now I'm developing robot engineering puzzle game **Robo Instructus**, read about it below.
+I'm developing robot engineering puzzle game **Robo Instructus**, read about it below.

 {% for post in site.posts limit:1 %}
 ##### Posted on {{post.date | date: "%A %e-%b-%Y"}}